 There is also a discussion in the employee manual, starting at page 12, on how to form, slap and stretch the skin.
 But, curiously, there is no discussion of the docking step, which is executed after the skin is initially formed and before the skin is placed on the screen.
 This is why I wondered if the employee manual is an official PJ employee manual.

-To get a better idea of how the above steps are implemented, I conducted a YouTube search to see if I could find a video that demonstrated these steps.
+To get a better idea of how the above skin forming and docking steps are implemented, I conducted a YouTube search to see if I could find a video that demonstrated these steps.
 Fortunately, I was able to find a video that is the best video I have seen on the subject.
 It translate the words in the employee manual into action.
 The video is at:

 What is so good about the video is that it is an instructional video that is essentially a slow motion version of how PJ workers are supposed to form the skins in the PJ stores.